survivejs/webpack-book/manuscript/developing/04_linting.md

 ### Performance Tips

-* Especially on bigger projects it is beneficial to run ESLint outside of webpack.
+* Especially on bigger projects it's beneficial to run ESLint outside of webpack.
 That keeps code compilation fast while still giving the advantage of linting.
 Solutions like [lint-staged](https://www.npmjs.com/package/lint-staged) and [fastlint](https://www.npmjs.com/package/fastlint) can make this even more quickly.
 * You can get more performance out of ESLint by running it through a daemon, such as [eslint_d](https://www.npmjs.com/package/eslint_d).
 Using it brings down the overhead, and it can bring down linting times considerably.

 ### Extension Tips